 The lecturing staff really are phenomenal.
 The small class sizes that Sparsholt offer means that not only do they know your name, they get to know you as a person and find out what you what to achieve.
 They also have hands-on experience of the industry, so are well equipped to prepare you for whatever career path you decide to take.

-The equestrian facilities are brilliant – and are now even better with the addition of Charisma, the Racewood Simulator.
+The equestrian facilities are brilliant – and are now even better with the addition the Racewood Simulator.
 UCS also hosts a wide range of industry standard research equipment that you have fantastic access to as a student.